Remington Model 700 Ultimate

 by Timothy P. Banse

-Just in time for autumn hunting we see a new Remington Arms Company, Model 700.
-And, no, despite the Model 700 nomenclature, this is not a centerfire rifle, but instead a .50 caliber muzzleloader.
+Just in time for autumn hunting we review the Remington Arms Company Model 700.
+And, despite the Model 700 nomenclature, it is not a centerfire rifle, but instead a .50 caliber muzzleloader.
 In fact, some would say the Model 700 Ultimate Muzzleloader qualifies as the most technologically advanced in-line muzzleloader available on market today.

 The first thing you need to know is that the Ultimate Muzzleloader relies on a closed breech system, a method renowned for its cleaner, hotter ignition.
 Which of course means the rifle can be loaded with high performance black powder substitutes like Triple7.
 How the light off of the powder works is as simple as the sea is salt.
 This rifle is founded upon a lightly modified, short action, Model 700 Receiver fitted with the The Ultimate Muzzle Loading System (UML).